Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Introduction

-DSA is a complex problem and although there is a lot of existing work in this area there are few proposals for complete systems.
-Some of the components described in this paper are adapted from approaches published on their own in earlier works, but a key contribution of this paper is the sum-of-the-parts.
+Some of the components described in this paper are adapted from approaches published on their own in earlier works.
+The key contribution of this paper is thus the combination of these techniques to implement a large scale, decentralized system for frequency allocation.
+To the best of our knowledge, this is the first proposed protocol for decentralized DSA on this scale.

 This paper is organized as follows.
-In Section \ref{sec:disco}, the discovery protocol is presented.
-The architecture is described in Section \ref{sec:arch}.
-Section \ref{sec:ra_introduction} describes our adapted resource allocation algorithm.
-In Section \ref{sec:eval}, both the discovery protocol and the resource allocation algorithm are evaluated.
-Section \ref{sec:conclusion} concludes the paper.
+In Section~\ref{sec:arch} we propose a layered architecture for frequency allocation and discovery.
+In Section~\ref{sec:coord} we propose a simplified propagation model for discovering radio nodes and proceed to present the discovery protocol in Section~\ref{sec:disco}.
+The protocol is evaluated in Section~\ref{sec:eval}.
+Related work is presented in Section~\ref{sec:relwork} and Section~\ref{sec:conclusion} concludes the paper.